 Independence – 4th – 6th August

 Electric Picnic has been compared to the UK’s Glastonbury and since its debut in 2004 has become one of the most popular arts and music festivals in Ireland.
-Among other awards it won the title of Best Medium-Sized European Festival at the 2010 European Festival Awards.
-2017 sees great acts such as The XX, A Tribe Called Quest, Interpol and Madness take to the stage.
+Among other awards, it won the title of Best Medium-Sized European Festival at the 2010 European Festival Awards.
+2019 sees great acts such as The Strokes, Florence + The Machine, Hozier and The 1975 take to the stage.
 If you’re camping be prepared for sun or mud.
 Better buy your tent now if you’re going!!!!

 Still single and wondering what you’re doing wrong?
 It wouldn’t hurt to try the Matchmaking Festival at Lisdoonvarna, County Clare.
 Pubs in the area host some of the top names in country music and the streets are full of music, song, dance and craic.
 The festival in Ireland is over 150 years old and is expecting 40,000 people in attendance this year.
 Surely one of them is right for you…

 While you are here, take the opportunity to get out and see some of this wonderful country of ours.
 Take a day tour from Dublin with Wild Rover Tours and you could be exploring ancient monasteries in Wicklow, castles in Kilkenny or following in the footsteps of giants at Giants Causeway.